 Does talking about course material with a peer help you understand it better?
 Do you seek one-on-one assistance in a course?
 If so, the Tutoring Program at Denison University might be able to help!
 Best of all, Denison's Tutoring Program is no charge for students.

 The University Tutoring Program is a program designed for students who are seeking additional assistance to improve their academic performance.
 Tutors are available for almost all academic subjects.
-Denison tutors are students who have been selected by academic department faculty and have completed a tutor training program conducted by the Academic Support & Enrichment Center.
+Denison tutors are students who have been selected by academic department faculty and have completed a tutor training program conducted by the Academic Resource Center.

 The University Tutoring Program is coordinated by Heather Johnston Welliver.

 New tutor requests are not honored after the 12th week of the semester.
 Please seek assistance from your professor and take advantage of walk-in tutoring offered by various departments.